Incitement to ethnic or racial hatred: Finland

-"If the ethnic agitation involves incitement or enticement (1) to genocide or the preparation of genocide, a crime against humanity, an aggravated crime against humanity, a war crime, an aggravated war crime, murder, or manslaughter committed for terrorist intent, or (2) to serious violence other than what is referred to in paragraph 1 so that the act clearly endangers public order and safety, and the ethnic agitation also when assessed as a whole is aggravated, the offender shall be sentenced for aggravated ethnic agitation to imprisonment for at least four months and at most four years."
+"If agitation against a population group involves exhortation or enticement (1) to genocide or the preparation of genocide, a crime against humanity, an aggravated crime against humanity, a war crime, an aggravated war crime, murder, or manslaughter committed for terrorist intent, or (2) to serious violence other than that referred to in paragraph 1 so that the act clearly endangers public order and safety, and the agitation against a population group is also aggravated when assessed as a whole, the perpetrator shall be sentenced for aggravated agitation against a population group to imprisonment for at least four months and at most four years."

 France

 Section 24 of the Press Law of 1881 criminalizes incitement to racial discrimination, hatred, or violence on the basis of one's origin or membership in an ethnic, national, racial, or religious group.
 A criminal code provision deems it an offense to engage in similar conduct via private communication.

 In 2002, four Muslim organizations filed a complaint against Michel Houellebecq for stating that Islam was "stupid" and "dangerous" in an interview.
-The court found that Houellebecq was not immune from the charge on the grounds of literary immunity or freedom of speech, but acquitted him on the grounds that he criticized Islam rather than individual Muslims.
-In 2005, politician Jean Marie Le Pen was convicted of inciting racial hatred, for comments made to Le Monde in 2003 about the consequences of Muslim immigration in France.
+The court found that Houellebecq was not immune from the charge on the grounds of literary immunity or freedom of speech but acquitted him on the grounds that he criticized Islam rather than individual Muslims.
+In 2005, politician Jean Marie Le Pen was convicted of inciting racial hatred for comments made to Le Monde in 2003 about the consequences of Muslim immigration in France.
 Similar complaints were brought in 2015 after he compared Muslim street prayers to the Nazi occupation of France in 2010, but he was acquitted.
 In 2008, actress and animal-rights campaigner Brigitte Bardot was convicted on charges of inciting racial hatred for her criticism concerning the ritual slaughter of sheep during the feast of Eid al-Adha in a letter to then-Interior Minister Nicolas Sarkozy.
 Bardot had been convicted of inciting racial hatred on four other occasions over the previous 11 years for criticizing Muslim immigration.

 Sweden

-The current Swedish legislation on incitement of hatred against a population group (hets mot folkgrupp) dates back to 1948, and originally only criminalised incitement to hatred based on 'origin' and religion.
-The actions of the notorious Swedish anti-semite Einar Åberg was cited as one of the reasons for the laws introduction.
+The current Swedish legislation on incitement of hatred against a population group ('hets mot folkgrupp') dates back to 1948 and originally only criminalised incitement to hatred based on 'origin' and religion.
+The actions of the notorious Swedish anti-Semite Einar Åberg were cited as one of the reasons for the laws' introduction.
 In 1970 the law was amended to specifically name race and skin colour as well as national and ethnic origin.
 The law was widened to include hatred based on sexuality in 2002 and gender identity and expression in 2018.

+Norway

+Under the Norwegian law about hate speech (§ 185), all hatred towards people based on skin colour, nationality or ethnic origin is punishable by fine or up to 3 years' imprisonment.
+The current law has been in effect since 20 May 2005.